Tambacounda: Geography

-Tambacounda is situated on the sparsely populated sahélien plains of eastern Senegal.

-Nearby towns include Madina Maboule, Koukari, Yoro Sankoule, Sambadian, Djidje Kounda, Afia Seno, Saare Boylii and Kanderi Niana.
+Tambacounda is situated on the sparsely populated sahel plains of eastern Senegal.
+Nearby towns include Madina Maboule, Koukari, Yoro Sankoule, Sambadian, Djidje Kounda, Afia Seno, Saare Boylii, and Kanderi Niana.

 Climate

-Tambacounda has a hot semi-arid climate (BSh).
-Like most of West Africa, the area has two seasons, the rainy season from June to October, characterized by heat, humidity and storms, and the sweltering, rainless dry season from November to May.
-The average precipitation is 742 mm.
+Tambacounda has a tropical savanna climate.
+Like most of West Africa, the area has two seasons: a rainy season from June to October, characterized by heat, humidity, and storms, and a very hot dry season with little or no rain from November to May.
+The average annual precipitation is 887 mm.